Mukesh-17/Leetcode/README.md

 # Leetcode
-This will contain my leetcode submissions.
+This will contain all my leetcode submissions.